 - Follow instructions, cook beef 60 minutes on high.
 Release pressure.
 Add potatoes and vegetables, select manual to 5 minutes (6 minutes for larger potatoes).
 Allow pressure to release naturally.
 Enjoy!

-If you have leftover meat from the slow-cooked pot roast, use it the next day to make a pulled beef sandwich.
+If you have leftover meat from the slow cooker pot roast, use it the next day to make a pulled beef sandwich.
 Add your favorite barbecue sauce and reheat the meat.
 Then, add to bread and you have yourself a pulled barbecue sandwich.
 So tender, moist and flavorful.

 - 4 carrots, cut into strands